dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

   $ adb logcat | grep GeckoConsole

-* You can also debug Raptor on Android using the Firefox WebIDE; click on the Android device listed under "USB Devices" and then "Main Process" or the 'localhost: Speedometer.." tab process
+* You can also debug Raptor on Android using the Datalus WebIDE; click on the Android device listed under "USB Devices" and then "Main Process" or the 'localhost: Speedometer.." tab process

 Raptor test results will be found locally in <your-repo>/testing/mozharness/build/raptor.json.